-- a) Follow the same procedure in H.3 and H.4.4 using female condoms with representative pinholes placed using a small gauge needle, of approximately 30 μm diameter, laser or other suitable method.
-Female condoms with intentional pinholes may be used, although it is recognized that it is difficult to produce small pinholes. - b) Verify stability of virus concentration.
+- a) Follow the same procedure in $\underline{\text{H.3}}$ and $\underline{\text{H.4.4}}$ using female condoms with representative pinholes placed using a small gauge needle, of approximately 30 μm in diameter, laser, or other suitable method.
+Female condoms with intentional pinholes can be used, although it is recognized that it is difficult to produce small pinholes. - b) Verify stability of virus concentration.
 Determine whether the challenge virus remained at a stable concentration in the female condom during the test.
 Data from several positive control female condoms shall be collected as part of each female condom test.
 The titre of the challenge virus suspension inside the female condom at the end of the test is compared to the titre originally placed in the female condom.
 This determines if and how much the challenge virus titre changes during the test because of interaction with the female condom and the test apparatus, or other factors. - c) Verify detectibility.
 Determine whether any virus that penetrates the female condom remains detectable in the collection buffer over the test period.
 This can be done by "spiking" the collection buffer with a low level of virus before a mock test (where there is no virus inside the female condom and for the same duration) and assaying the titre of the collection buffer at the beginning and end of the mock test.
-This determines if and how much the penetrated virus titre changes during the test as a result of interaction with the outside of the female condom, the restrainer or the collection container. - d) Increase the starting titre of the challenge virus if the stability controls or the detection controls (or both) indicates the loss of virus titre below 10 plaque forming units/ml) to compensate for the loss and to maintain the overall sensitivity of the test. - e) It can be useful to determine via controls (e.g. settle plates) whether contamination caused by aerosolized virus or other leaks can lead to false evidence of virus penetration of the female condom.
+This determines if and how much the penetrated virus titre changes during the test as a result of interaction with the outside of the female condom, the restrainer, or the collection container. - d) Increase the starting titre of the challenge virus if the stability controls and/or the detection controls indicates the loss of virus titre below 10^8 plaque forming units/ml to compensate for the loss and to maintain the overall sensitivity of the test.